jdangerx/jdangerx.github.io/_drafts/CSG.md

 but ran into another snag: at such low resolutions, the beautiful, organic curves (sensuous, even) that people were drawing became jagged pixelated blocks.
-That can be helpful if you are trying to print out characters from Super Mario, but that's not exactly what we wanted.
+That can be helpful if you are trying to print out characters from Super Mario, but that's not exactly what we want.
 We tried to find a happy medium between slow and pretty, but it wasn't there.

-So we've hacked together another solution.
+Now we've hacked together another solution.
 The benefit of the path-based approach is that the model itself is much smaller and simpler; the benefit of the image-based approach is that we don't have to deal with self-intersecting curves.
-This suggests using a hybrid of the two.
+A hybrid solution gets us both of these.
 The app sends us a picture of what the user has drawn.
 Then we use a nice program called [potrace](http://potrace.sourceforge.net/) to trace the edges of the drawing.
 From there, we connect the dots and get a model which is as simple and smooth as a path-based one without any of the self-intersection issues.

 Of course, there's still ways to improve.
-I'm currently working on an extension to this hybrid method which would let you use different shades of grey in your drawing to indicate different thicknesses.
+I'm working on an extension to this hybrid method that will let you use different shades of grey in your drawing to indicate different thicknesses.
 We can trace those edges with potrace to get the profile of each slice.
-We can then stack them on top of each other to create the model.
-This lets you make things that are bumpy on top, and then you'd _really_ be getting somewhere.
+Then we can stack them on top of each other to create the model.
+This lets you make things that are bumpy on top.
+You'd _really_ be getting somewhere.

-Something you may have noticed is that we don't need to turn the picture into triangles to make toolpaths.
+Astute readers may notice that we don't need to turn the picture into triangles to make toolpaths.
 All the printer does is fill in one horizontal slice of the object and move up, so if we know what each slice looks like we can make toolpaths straight from that.
 Luckily, the different levels of grey represent exactly that!
-So instead of stacking the slices on top of each other, turning that shape into triangles, then slicing up the triangles again, maybe we can skip that middle step.
-This business of translating between slices and triangles gets into deep waters very quickly and deserves its own post.
+Instead of stacking the slices, turning that into triangles, then slicing up the triangles again, we can skip that middle step.
+This business of translating between slices and triangles gets into deep waters very quickly, though, and deserves its own post.